| Enterprise | ||||

 Ignore other types of activity in auto sleepβ

-The resource exemption feature keeps specifically configured resources active when the virtual cluster instance enters auto sleep.
+The resource exemption feature keeps specifically configured resources active when the tenant cluster instance enters auto sleep.
 The Configure request handling for auto sleep table describes how to ignore requests that keep the cluster awake or wake it up if it is asleep.

 Configure request handling for auto sleep table